 At this point it is recommended to restart ACT before continuing on.

 If you’re interested in sharing your logs (example) in a live tracker with friends or your raid teammates, you’ll need to upload them to the Final Fantasy log uploader.
 Download the program here, and run the installer.
 The application will ask you whether to install for all users or just yourself.
-Click on the Install button after selecting your choice then Finish once the installation is done.
+Click on the Install button after selecting your choice and Finish once the installation is done.

 Note: You will need to register for an FFLogs account in order to upload logs.